Praqma/web-alliance/_pages/gatherings.md

 ## 1st day

-In the morning, the host (Volvo) will share details on how they work with Continuous Delivery, DevOps, Test and Automation.
+In the morning, welcome you from 10.00 and start the agenda at 11.00.
+Our host Volvo will share details on how they work with Continuous Delivery, DevOps, Test and Automation.
 Volvo has many different teams working on improving and automating software development processes.
-The tool stack that's being utilized at Volvo is ambitious; Jenkins, Artifactory, Windows containers, Git, ELK stack, Jira, Confluence, SAFe, ...
+The tool stack utilized at Volvo is ambitious: Jenkins, Artifactory, Windows containers, Git, ELK stack, Jira, Confluence, SAFe...

 We will also do a roundtable to hear all participants, short tool demos, and break-out sessions to discuss the roadmaps of the different initiatives that we run together: JenkinsAsCode, the Git Phlow being compliant with Windows, Atlassian's Jira/Bitbucket, QuTiCon...